SashaNullptr/FNWClient/services/streaming/bin/README.md

 | --epochs  | Maximum number of Epochs                            | 25                 |
 | --device  | Compute device to use                               | "cuda:0"           |

-To find out which compute devices are valid on your system run `docker run -ti --rm <image>:<tag> --help`, which will display something similar to the following
+To find out which compute devices are valid on your system run `docker run -ti --rm flair-model-training:latest --help`, which will display something similar to the following

 ```text
 Train a flair model to be used with the streaming analytics module.